-The Iowa direct-sold 529 plan also facilitates additional contributions through the Upromise service.
+Iowa direct-sold 529 plans also facilitate additional contributions through the Upromise service.
 This service allows participants to earn contributions based on a percentage of their spending at participating vendors.
 Contributions can be earned by shopping online or in stores or by dining at participating restaurants.
 You can invite friends and family to participate as well so they can contribute to your child’s education without having to spend any extra money.

 Iowa State Tax Advantages

 Iowa’s 529 plan carries additional advantages for Iowa taxpayers.
-All earnings on the account are exempt from state tax, and contributions are deductible up to $3,098 per account.
-For example, joint filers contributing for two separate beneficiaries would be eligible to deduct up to $12,392 ($3,098 x 4) in contributions for 2014.
+All earnings on the account are exempt from state tax, and contributions are deductible up to $3,785 per account.
+For example, joint filers contributing for two separate beneficiaries would be eligible to deduct up to $15,140 ($3,785 x 4) in contributions.
 Be aware, however, that if you later choose to roll over the funds in your Iowa 529 plan to another state’s 529, the state of Iowa is entitled to recapture those deductions.

 Federal Tax Advantages

 The special rules governing 529 plans also allow a donor to contribute up to five times the amount of the annual gift tax exclusion in one year, provided that no other contributions are made within a five-year period.
-This allows an individual to contribute $70,000 (or a married couple to contribute $140,000) in 2014 to a beneficiary’s 529 without being subject to gift tax.
+This allows an individual to contribute $85,000 (or a married couple to contribute $170,000) to a beneficiary’s 529 without being subject to the gift tax.

 The direct-sold Iowa 529 plan offers a variety of investment choices.
 It provides four age-based savings tracks that adjust your asset allocation over time, making them more conservative as your child nears college age.
 For investors who want to take a more active role in managing their assets, it also offers ten individual portfolios that are customizable based on an individual’s investment strategy and risk tolerance.
 Remember that investment carries risk.
 It is always wise to get the advice of a professional when choosing investments.

-Boelman Shaw Capital Partners can help you understand the benefits and risks of the choices available to you for college savings.
+Boelman Shaw Tax & Financial Planning can help you understand the benefits and risks of the choices available to you for college savings.
 Contact us to start your education planning today.